-Helping smokers quit not only saves lives – it also saves everyone money.
+Help Employees QuitHelping tobacco users quit not only saves lives – it also saved everyone money.
 These savings come from lower healthcare costs, increased workplace productivity and prevented premature deaths.

-Freedom From Smoking®
+Freedom From Smoking® Program Brochure

 No other program offers in-person, online, phone and self-help support resources that let you tailor a program to your organization's unique needs.

 Based on current addiction and behavior change models, the program addresses the difficulties of quitting in a sensitive, supportive style.

-- Ranked the most effective smoking cessation program based on an evaluation of 100 managed care organizations conducted at Fordham University Graduate School of Business.
+- Ranked the most effective cessation program based on an evaluation of 100 managed care organizations conducted at Fordham University Graduate School of Business.

 - Helps employers and health insurance plans meet Affordable Care Act requirements for tobacco cessation treatment as a preventive service.

-- Conforms to the smoking cessation counseling or advice core measure of the Joint Commission, the nation's oldest and largest standards-setting and accrediting body in healthcare.
+- Conforms to the cessation counseling or advice core measure of the Joint Commission, the nation's oldest and largest standards-setting and accrediting body in healthcare.

 - Clinic program meets criteria for intensive tobacco cessation counseling covered by the latest Centers for Medicaid & Medicare Services' decision memo.